Oelin/Anima/readme.md

 # anima

 A little scripting language that's easy to to read, write and learn.
-This is my first go at writing a language.
 The frontend is nearly finished.

 ```ruby
 def count(n)